sebnaze/OCD-Modeling/doc/source/restoration.rst

 The restoration analysis uses a combinatorial approach to permute all possible sets of up to six parameters at a time.
 Such combination of permuted parameters is called a **virtual intervention**.

 Default parameters are sampled from the OCD posteriors.
 Permuted parameters are sampled from the controls' posteriors.
 1000 simulations are run in parallel, each with a new draw from posterior distributions, for each virtual intervention.
+Then, simulations are grouped by sets of 50 to get 20 independent cohorts for each virtual intervention.
+The distance between the the virtual intervention and the reference healthy controls' simulations is evaluated as the sum of Wasserstein distances across pathways in frontostriatal functional connectivity space.

+The process is illustrated here:

 .. figure:: img/illustration_virtual_interventions_20250305-01.svg
   :width: 800